SumairAziz/Dairy-management-system/README.md

 Researched ESP32, RFID, sensors, and prototype hardware for the planned IoT component.
 Planned to move major frontend calculations to the backend to improve performance and consistency.
 Expanded TerraDairy's long-term direction toward an integrated dairy management, AI, and IoT platform.

+newly added feature:
+AI-Powered Animal Intelligence & Predictive Analysis

+A feature that allows farmers to enter an animal's tag number or name and automatically retrieve its complete history.
+TerraDairy processes the animal's historical data through trained machine-learning models to identify health and performance patterns, while an AI layer converts the results into simple, human-understandable insights for the farmer.